Joxe Azurmendi: Writing style

-In his language, Joxe Azurmendi combined an educated register with colloquial expressions, and his prose is fast, incisive, and ironic.
-Azurmendi's Basque is modern and standard and he demonstrated great knowledge of the language, and richness and variety of expression.
+Joxe Azurmendi's works include various colloquial expressions, and his prose is fast-paced and sharp.
+Azurmendi's Basque is modern and standard.

 Reception

 In later years, important steps were taken to make Azurmendi's work known.
 In the last decade, for example, all of his work was digitized; several articles were written, many of them by his former students; courses on his thought were organized and several magazines published monographs.

 Later, more systematic lines of research were initiated.
 For example, at the University of the Basque Country (EHU) three doctoral theses which take Azurmendi as a reference have already been presented and didactic proposals have also been made to incorporate his thought into the curriculum of the Basque teaching system.

 Lately, several Basque authors have opened a line of research to put Azurmendi's thought in dialogue with feminism.
 In this sense, the researcher Mikel Urdangarin has compared in his doctoral thesis the model of the subject developed by Azurmendi in his work and the model that has been developed by several feminist authors such as Simone de Beauvoir, Silvia Federici, Monique Wittig, Maria Mies, Judith Butler or Vandana Shiva.

+Some researchers are already talking about a school of thought centered on Azurmendi's ideas.